bobbylcraig/bobbylcraig.github.io/_posts/2026-05-31-the-fault-in-our-star-clustering.md

 viz: true
 ---

-<aside class="note" role="note">This started as a college project in 2016.
-I dug it back up, found the methodology had a couple of quiet problems, and rebuilt it from scratch.
-The original conclusion sort of survived... but only after I changed the question I was actually asking.</aside>

 In college I took an astronomy class with Dr. Doty, a wildly entertaining professor known for his half-inch-thick glasses, boundless energy, and habit of explaining the universe through baseball metaphors (as one does).
 His final project was fantastically liberal arts: write your paper about astronomy, but through the lens of *your* major.
 A chemistry friend of mine did something with stellar spectra and emission lines.
 There was, I'm fairly sure, at least one person who turned in a literal book of poems.
 You get the idea.
 Sneakily hard, too... you can't hide behind a rubric, because everyone's rubric is different.

 I was a CS major, one course shy of both a math minor and a classics minor.
 Small liberal-arts school.
 So that still left me with options.
 I had to pick which version of myself was writing the paper.

-I picked the CS major.
+I picked the CS major (but with a Classics flair because I can't help myself).
 I was also taking an artificial intelligence class at the same time (mind you, this is pre-LLM AI... what most people now call "data science" for clarity instead) and I had just learned about clustering, and I was a tired college junior looking for an easy win before heading off abroad.
 I already had clustering code from the AI class, so re-using it with minor adjustments for the astronomy paper was "basically free".
 So my paper was going to be about clustering.
 Specifically: **if you wiped the slate clean and started over, would humanity draw the same constellations?**

 It's a genuinely fun question.
 A constellation is a story people agreed to tell about some dots.
 The Greeks named their constellations, the Chinese named theirs independently, and the two systems carved up some of the *same* regions even though nobody compared notes.
 So are constellations discovered or invented?
 If they trace something real in the sky, an algorithm that knows nothing about Greek myth should rediscover them just from where the stars sit, right?